-Coordinators should regularly ask airlines to confirm their requirements and confirm that they wish to keep their outstanding slot requests in the coordinator's database.
-Airlines can specify the flexibility of their slot request if required.
-Whenever the coordinator considers it necessary, these updates should be requested from the airlines on 15 December and 15 February for the Summer season and 15 July and 15 September for the Winter season.
-If there is no reply within 10 calendar days then the requests may be considered as no longer valid and may then be deleted from the coordinator's database.
+Coordinators should regularly ask airlines to confirm that they wish to keep their outstanding slot requests in the coordinator's database.
+Airlines can specify the timing flexibility of their slot request to the coordinator if required.
+Whenever the coordinator considers it necessary, particularly around the IATA Slot Handback Deadlines and just before the start of each new season, these updates should be requested from the airlines.
+The coordinator should set a reasonable deadline for the air carrier to confirm their outstanding slot requests and if there is no reply then the requests may be considered as no longer valid and may then be deleted from the coordinator's database.